intel/pmem-csi/docs/design.md

   that filesystem normally *but* due to limitations in the Linux kernel, mounting might have to be done without `-odax` and thus App Direct access does not work.
-- When the Kata Container runtime is asked to provide access to that filesystem, it will instead pass the underlying `pmem-csi-vm.img` file into QEMU as a [nvdimm device](https://github.com/qemu/qemu/blob/master/docs/nvdimm.txt)
+- When the Kata Containers runtime is asked to provide access to that filesystem, it will instead pass the underlying `pmem-csi-vm.img` file into QEMU as a [nvdimm device](https://github.com/qemu/qemu/blob/master/docs/nvdimm.txt)